jumpinjackie/forge-e33-mod/design/WHITE.md

 Sorcery
 As an additional cost to cast this spell, sacrifice three Chroma tokens.
 Return target card you own from exile to your hand.
+---
+Painting isn't about verisimilitude, it's about essence.
+The truth of who they are.
+- Verso
 ```

 [card implementation](../custom/cards/r/repaint.txt)